sunny-shrivas/Task-Automation-Tracker/README.md

 # Task-Automation-Tracker
 Reads excel file, If the task is assigned to a person and it has given a date time then this program will track that person and send emails directly to the person.
 And this mail will continue to send until the task is completed and marked closed.
+It will shoot mails to the person and It does not require human interference for it.